We strive to provide a wide range of diagnostic capability to accurately diagnose problems quickly and affordably within our own Practice

 We have a HDO blood pressure machine that allows us to obtain quick and accurate blood pressure readings in small pets like chihuahuas and cats to large dogs.

 We routinely stain up samples from pets and examine them under the microscope.
 This can tell us such things as, is there yeast or bacteria growing in a dogs infected ear or does that lump contain mast cells and require larger surgical margins for example.

-We have an ECG machine that sends data by blue tooth to a computer where software can help us interpret a pets abnormal heart rhythm.
+We have several ECG machines that send data by blue tooth to a computer where an ECG trace can be viewed.
+Software can help us interpret a pets abnormal heart rhythm.

 This is the evaluation of a urine sample which can be a quick and cheap way to help detect many illnesses and is important to include in any medical work up

 We can spin samples of urine down in our centrifuge to check if bacteria are present in a urine sample and we have also invested in the IDEXX urinalysis machine to improve reporting and accuracy of our in house testing.

 Digital Urine Specific Gravity

 Being able to digitally measure the concentration of urine is common with humans and is now avaiable for Veterinarians.
 It is a common and crucial test in veterinary medicine as it provides the first clue that the kidneys are failing and early measures need to be put in place to extend quality of life.

 Typically in the past we have had to use human manual devices which are particularly inaccurate in cats.
 Thankfully that is no longer the case.